nebrius/react-strapped/README.md

 ### Recoil

-Unfortunately I was not able to create a way for this mechanism to work with Recoil, due to [this bug which has gone unanswered]().
+Unfortunately I was not able to create a way for this mechanism to work with Recoil, due to [this bug which has gone unanswered](https://github.com/facebookexperimental/Recoil/issues/2256).

 ### Others

 I haven't experimented with Redux/Zustand and React Strapped, but I suspect it will be tricky to do.
 Redux and Zustand centralize store creation, meaning you can't do distributed initialization of slices/reducers across different layers of the app.
+There may be some clever tricks to setting up a slices/reducers so they get initialized properly further down the React component tree, but I haven't figured one out yet.

 ## API Specification